 This form (MS Word, 53KB) should be utilized by any individual wishing to hire a student and pay them directly.
 The completed form should be returned via email to Student.Employment.Office@dartmouth.edu for posting out to students via our "Temp Jobs" Listserv.
 Please note, the Student Employment Office acts only as a referral service and makes no particular recommendations regarding potential employers or employees.
 Neither Dartmouth College nor the Student Employment Office makes any representation or guarantee whatsoever about any position listed through the SEO-TEMPJOBS list, nor does Dartmouth College or the Student Employment Office assume any responsibility for safety, wages, working conditions, or any other aspect of off-campus employment.

 The Immigration Reform and Control Act of 1986 requires all employers to verify the employment authorization and identity of each person hired, including U.S. citizens.
 To satisfy the record-keeping requirements of the law, all students employed on campus must complete an Employment Eligibility Verification Form (I-9).
-Students may complete this form only once they have obtained a job, and the form must be completed within 3 days of the start date of the job.
-To complete this form, the student must provide original documents from the "List of Acceptable Documents" found on Page 5 of the linked form.
-Photocopies of documents cannot be accepted.
-Students may complete this form with a departmental representative if they are certified to complete the Federal Form I-9 OR may go to the Payroll Office at 7 Lebanon Street, Suite 309 (between 8 a.m. and 4 p.m.) or the Human Resources Office at 7 Lebanon Street, Suite 203 (between 8 a.m. and 5 p.m.).
-Students who have previously been employed on campus should have these forms on file, but a student may check with the Payroll Office if there is a question.
+Student employees may only complete this form only after they have obtained a job; the form must be completed IN PERSON within 3 days of the start date of the job.
+Employees who have previously been employed on campus should already have these forms on file.
+The Payroll Office can verify if needed.

 Per New Hampshire law, children between the ages of 16 and 18 must have written permission from a parent or legal guardian for his or her child to work.
 Youth work certificates are required for employees between the ages of 14 and 16.
 Any department hiring a student age 17 or younger must ensure the student employee provides a Parental Permission Form (pdf doc to be completed if student is 16 or 17 years old) or a Youth Certificate (age 14 or 15) - obtained through completion of the Employers' Request for Child Labor Form (pdf doc).
 Both youth work certificates and parental permission notes must be sent to the Payroll Office before employment actually begins.